 Some owners like to continue to keep the yard the way they want it.
 In these circumstances, you will have your yard crew that maintains it.
-This decision is up to you, but it is an added perk to the tenant for the owner to take care of lawn maintenance costs.
+This decision is up to you, but it is an added perk to the resident for the owner to take care of lawn maintenance costs.

 3. Have a Well Thought Out Maintenance Response System

 You should also have an excellent and well-thought-out maintenance response system. , things are going to go wrong.
-There will always be issues in your rental property, especially if you keep a tenant for a long time.
+There will always be issues in your rental property, especially if you keep a resident for a long time.

 4. Recognize You Are in the Customer Service Business

 When looking to keep residents, recognize that you are now in the customer service business.
 There’s a temptation to consider your house as your asset and your resident as an ATM.

 In reality, property management is all customer service.
 Period.

 You provide a service to your resident, and it is your goal to keep them happy.
 The more you see the relationship this way, the better it will be in the long run.
 This doesn’t mean you need to do everything a resident asks for.
 What it does mean is that you recognize their concerns and take them to heart.
 You should try to give your residents the best service possible.

 5. Celebrate the Resident